KauzClay/docs-tap/scst-store/use-aws-rds.hbs.md

-# Configure your AWS RDS PostgreSQL configuration
+# Edit your AWS RDS PostgreSQL configuration

-This topic describes how you can configure your AWS RDS PostgreSQL configuration for Supply Chain Security Tools (SCST) - Store.
+This topic describes how you can edit your AWS RDS PostgreSQL configuration for Supply Chain Security Tools (SCST) - Store.

 ## <a id='prereq'></a> Prerequisite